 Regression analysis (curve estimation) was used to create a trend line and forecast of total fish production using the data from Table 1 above.
 The non-linear polynomial of the order two trend line provided the best fit as shown in Figure 10.
 In the figure, the estimated trend line obtained by least square regression is displayed with the value of R square.

 Fig. 10.
-Trend in Total Fish Production in India in Lakhs Tonnes (1970-71 to 2019-20)
+Trend in Total Fish Production in India in Lakh Tonnes (1970-71 to 2019-20)

 Total Fish Production by ARIMA Model